cledilsonweb/lontra-validator/README.md

 Password - Checks whether the entered value is a valid password with the options uppercase, lowercase, number, special characters.
 StartsWith - If text starts with a value
-WordCount - Validate the number of words in a string
+WordCount - Validate the number of words in a string Validator - This class has tools for using laminas-validator and lontra-validator validations
 ```

 ## Dependencies

 lontra-validator depends on laminas-validator (and suggested(but not required) laminas-db to compare with the database), maintained by the Linux Foundation